 Some of the university’s major R&D initiatives supporting these sectors are:

-- The Imperial Oil-Alberta Ingenuity Centre for Oil Sands Innovation (COSI) partners with industry to develop breakthrough technologies that will allow Alberta to efficiently and sustainably develop Alberta's oil sands.
+- The Institute for Oil Sands Innovation (IOSI) partners with industry to develop breakthrough technologies that will allow Alberta to efficiently and sustainably develop Alberta's oil sands.

 - The Centre for Earth Observation Sciences (CEOS) has established partnerships with Syncrude and Suncor Energy and focuses on hyper-spectral characterization of oil sands.